miguelrocha1/University/1st year/Arquitetura de Computadores I/Projeto/README.md

 This project was developed in Assembly RISC-V programming language.

 # Functionalities
-This program denoises any noise corrupted image with the dimensions 400x599, using two denoising techniques (median and mean).
+This program denoises any grayscale noise corrupted image with the dimensions 400x599, using two denoising techniques (median and mean).
 ### Mean filter:
 This filter calculates the mean of all eight surrounding pixels, as well as the pixel that we are visiting, then replaces it in the new image.
 ### Median filter: